Edge-Marketing-and-Design/edgeDevFirebase/README.md

 edgeFirebase.sendPasswordReset('user@edgemarketingdesign.com');
 ```

-Step 2: (If the password redirect is setup to go a custom page, you'll need to pull the "oobCode" from the query string and pass that along with the newpassword.)
+Step 2: (If the password redirect is setup to go a custom page, you'll need to pull the "oobCode" from the query string and pass that along with the new password.)

 ```javascript
 edgeFirebase.passwordReset('NewPassword123','AAaaAABaaaaAAABBBaaaBBBBAaaaaBABAbbaa');